-It's estimated that swifts fly an average daily total of 800km – nearly 500 miles.
-That's about 2 million km (more than 1.24 million miles) in a lifetime.
+Swifts can fly up to 800km (500 miles) a day on migration.
 Swifts spend their life almost entirely on the wing and even feed, sleep and mate in flight.
 They feed exclusively on insects and only come to land when nesting.

 They hunt for insects over a range of habitats from meadows, open water and over woods, to the skies above towns and cities.

 An abundant supply of insects is critical for their survival.
 Parent swifts collect lots of insects to take back to their chicks – up to 1,000 at once, which make a big bulge in their throat.
-When they have chicks to feed, swifts can gather as many as 100,000 insects a day.
+When they have chicks to feed, swifts can gather up to tens of thousands of insects a day.

 'Our' swifts fly across the Sahara desert in autumn and some even go as far south as South Africa.
 Others don't go quite as far and stay around central Africa.
 It's a long journey but they don't hang around: one young bird left its nest in Oxford and flew all the way to Madrid in just three days.

 As a group, swifts are the fastest birds in level flight.
 The peregrine is officially the fastest bird but only in a steep dive called a stoop.
 Our swift holds the record for the fastest proven flight, recording an impressive top speed of 69.3mph in a recent study.
-The needle-tailed swift of Africa and Asia has been reported to reach over 100mph but this is yet to be officially proven.
+A large Asian species of swift, the white-throated needletail, has been reported to reach over 100mph, but this is yet to be officially proven.

 Sharing your house with swifts is a great privilege.
 They are unobtrusive when nesting and make perfect, quiet neighbours.